IABTechLab/uid2docs/api/v1/sdks/snowflake_integration.md

 To access and use the UID2 Share, do the following:

 1. Request and get ACCOUNTADMIN role privileges.
-2. Access the available UID2 share in Snowflake console.
+2. Access the available UID2 Share in Snowflake console.
 3. Create a new database from the UID2 Share by doing either of the following:
    - Using the Snowflake console
    - Executing SQL statements like the following: